-The Communication Component has the function of communicating with the agents that arrive at the router agent.
-That is to say, to receive their queries and to send them to the knowledge component for their prosecution.
-After receiving the answer from this, send it to the agents that arrived with the query.
-And finally, to receive the information obtained from the visited domains for up to date its Knowledge Base, before the collecting agent go back to the domain of origin.
+The Communication Component is responsible for communicating with the agents that arrive at the Router Agent.
+That is, it receives their queries and sends them to the knowledge component for their prosecution.
+After receiving the answer from this, the communication component sends it to the agents that have arrived with the query.
+And finally, this component receives the information obtained from the visited domains to update the Knowledge Base, before the collecting agent goes back to the original domain.